Pure Physio Blog

 About the Author

 Andrew is most passionate about working with clients who have a sport, exercise or fitness goal.
-Helping these clients recover from injury and then return to a healthy, active lifestyle is such a buzz.
+He has literally helped thousands of clients recover and return to activity over his 25 year career.